-Mr. Jinks testified that, before the accident, [redacted] performed the same tasks on the concrete pole as he (Mr. Jinks) did on the wooden pole, except [redacted] used a rubber hose on the existing wire that he cut, and Mr. Jinks used a rubber blanket because he only had a foot of wire sticking out past his grip.30 He said the rubber line hoses shown in the photograph at JEx.
+Mr. Jinks testified that, before the accident, [redacted] performed the same tasks on the concrete pole as he (Mr. Jinks) did on the wooden pole, except [redacted] used a rubber hose on the existing wire that he cut, and Mr. Jinks used a rubber blanket because he only had a foot of wire sticking out past his grip.
+He said the rubber line hoses shown in the photograph at JEx.
 V, p.
-4, were around four to six feet long; too long for a four-foot length of wire.31 Mr. Jinks said that if [redacted] had cut his wire a foot in front of his grip he would have been about five-and-a-half to six feet away from the concrete pole, which would give him plenty of clearance to safely do his work.
+4, were around four to six feet long; too long for a four-foot length of wire.
+Mr. Jinks said that if [redacted] had cut his wire a foot in front of his grip he would have been about five-and-a-half to six feet away from the concrete pole, which would give him plenty of clearance to safely do his work.
 (Tr.
 143-45, 221-22).
-Mr. Jinks testified that the energized conductor wire, about an inch from the end of the rubber line hose, electrocuted [redacted] and the bolt on the cross-arm made contact from phase-to-ground.32 He said it was "obvious" what had happened because the line inside the rubber hose and the bolt were the two points where contact was
+Mr. Jinks testified that the energized conductor wire, about an inch from the end of the rubber line hose, electrocuted [redacted] and the bolt on the cross-arm made contact from phase-to-ground.
+He said it was "obvious" what had happened because the line inside the rubber hose and the bolt were the two points where contact was made.
+Mr. Jinks said if the wire was six to eight inches inside of the rubber hose "it would be a total different story then it would be good, but when they took pictures, when they went up and took pictures the, the line was only about an inch to an inch-and-a-half from the end of that line hose."

-30 Mr. Jinks testified that just before the accident both he and [redacted] were working above the concrete pole's cross-arm with Mr. Jinks positioned on one side of the cross-arm and [redacted] on the other side.
 (Tr.
+156-60).
+Mr. Jinks said the photograph at JEx.
+VI, pp. 3-4, showed the actual rubber hose covered line that was removed from atop the cross-arm.
+He testified that all that dark black around the end of that rubber hose was there because the wire was only an inch inside the rubber hose.
+He said that is where "the actual electricity was making contact to his body at."
+(Tr.
+160; JEx.
+VI, pp. 3-4).

+&lt;sup>30 Mr. Jinks testified that just before the accident both he and [redacted] were working above the concrete pole's cross-arm with Mr. Jinks positioned on one side of the cross-arm and [redacted] on the other side.
+(Tr.
 193-95).

-31 Mr. Jinks said a half-inch to 3/4 inch wire slides easily into a rubber line hose since its opening is an inch to an inch and a half.
+Mr. Jinks said a half-inch to /4 inch wire slides easily into a rubber line hose since its opening is an inch to an inch and a half.
 (Tr.
 154).